Claude Skills for Copilot

 This project is licensed under MIT.

-Portions of the skill definitions are adapted from claude-plugins-official by Anthropic, which is licensed under the Apache License 2.0.
-Changes were made to adapt the content from Claude Code agent skills to VS Code Copilot agent skills format.
+Portions of the skill definitions are adapted from claude-plugins-official by Anthropic and from openai/skills by OpenAI, both licensed under the Apache License 2.0.
+Changes were made to adapt the content to VS Code Copilot agent skills format.